Aunt Lilly’s Peach Floats – a perfect late summer dessert

 For the Peaches:

-- Place a pan of water over medium high heat and bring to a simmer.
+2. Set a deep sauce pan of water over medium high heat and bring to a simmer.
 Place the peaches in and simmer a few minutes, until the skin starts to soften slightly.
 Remove and place in a bowl of ice water and let cool completely.
 Once cool carefully peel, slice in half, remove the pits and slice each peach into 6-8 slices.

 - Divide the pastry cream mixture amongst 6 bowls.
 Top with peaches and raspberries.
 Add in the raspberry jam in small bits over the peach slices in each bowl, one tablespoon of jam in each bowl and then top with a dollop of the sweetened whipped cream, topping the cream with a raspberry.
 Serve immediately or cover the bowls with plastic wrap and serve chilled later.
 Will last up to 2 days refrigerated prepared.
 The pastry cream will last up to a week as is in an airtight container.